Pial2/alx-low_level_programming/0x00-hello_world/README.md

-script that generates the code of a C code and save it in an output file
+script that generates the assembly code of a C code and  in an output file